 - Loose steering,

-- Steering wheel shaking when hitting bumps
+- The steering wheel shakes when hitting bumps.

-- Steering wheel shaking at highway driving
+- Steering wheel shaking on highway driving

 - Excessive steering wheel play

 - The car pulls to one side due to the alignment issue

 - Park the Chevrolet on level ground and pull the hood release under the dashboard to open the hood.

 - Set the parking barking brakes before starting to work on your Chevrolet.